 Can AI Do Coding?

 While GPT-3 boasts of the capability to code in various languages (e.g., Cascading Style Sheets [CSS], JSX, Python, etc.), like any newly developed software, it still has many flaws to overcome.
 One of those is that the code GPT-3 produces may not be useful.
 It also commits errors that are pretty hard to correct without the help of humans.
-Examples would be trivia and simple mathematical questions like “What number comes before a million?”
-GPT-3 replied, “Nine hundred thousand and ninety-nine.”
+Examples would be trivia and simple mathematical questions like “What number comes before a million?” to which GPT-3 would reply, “Nine hundred thousand and ninety-nine.”

 Can AI Systems Take Programmers’ Place?